-An easy method to Use SCCM Application Supersedence | ConfigMgr | Endpoint Manager
+An Easy Method to Use SCCM Application Supersedence | ConfigMgr

-Before creating the application supersedence, you have to decide whether you want to upgrade or uninstall the superseded application before the client installs the superseding application.
+You don’t need to create another deployment for application uninstallation.
+Before creating the application supersedence, you have to decide whether you want to upgrade or uninstall the superseded application before the client installs it.

 I used here the uninstall method before installing the superseding application.

-Note: You can use multiple applications for supersedence relationships for the dependant application.
-ConfigMgr will install the highest dependant application from the supersedence chain.
+You can use multiple applications for supersedence relationships for the dependent application.
+ConfigMgr will install the highest dependent application from the supersedence chain.

 Patch My PC